More viral than vicious, the Momo challenge and other online hoaxes can frighten children.

 You’ve seen the images online, fodder for terrifying nightmares: a woman’s elongated face with bug eyes and stringy black hair.
 It’s been making its way around the Internet – again – in what is the latest in a long list of social panics that have turned out to be hoaxes.
 But hoax or not, Momo and all the ones that came before it (Slender Man, anyone?) are scaring our kids.

 To be clear, these are hoax videos, fueled by scared kids, parental fear, schools, educational watchdog groups, and media outlets.
-Just as with many past social panics, it’s driven by misinformation blended with a tiny grain of truth.
-Momo sounds like a completely plausible scenario, as inappropriate content has indeed popped up in children’s videos, phones and social media platforms before.
+Just as with many past social waves of panic, it’s driven by misinformation blended with a tiny grain of truth.
+Momo sounds like a completely plausible scenario, as inappropriate content has indeed popped up in children’s videos, phones, and social media platforms before.
 That’s the grain of truth but that’s where the similarities end.

 What Parents Can Do